KUADJOVI-THABEL/qr-code-frontend/src/experience.md

 think of a smooth design there.
 * change Icons fill color on clicked to means it's choosen
 * Add a login button
+* handle the Bitcoin form , when user click on a radio button update it in the receiver form.

 ## Defining Cleary